 NHK Easy Japanese is a podcast series created by Japan’s national public broadcasting organization, NHK.
 The series is aimed at beginners and intermediate learners of Japanese and features stories and dialogues spoken in easy-to-understand Japanese.

-The episodes are accompanied by English translations and grammar and vocabulary explanations, making it easy for listeners to follow.
+The episodes are accompanied by English translations and explanations of grammar and vocabulary, making them easy for listeners to follow.
 The series covers a variety of topics and includes cultural information about Japan, as well as tips for daily conversation.

 The podcast is available on the official NHK website and other podcast platforms.